aneldev/dyna-ts-module-boilerplate/README.md

 ### Run code & restart on changes

 1. Import in `/debug/in-node-ts` write a small code to debug your module
-2. Call `yarn debug-dev-build` to start the builder.
+2. Call `yarn debug-watch` to start the builder.
 This builder watches your changes made in debug/ & src/ folders.
-3. Call `yarn debug-dev-run` and will run your debug application on node.js.
+3. Call `yarn debug-run` and will run your debug application on node.js.

 The built code, ready to run is under the `debug/build/debug-dev-on-nodejs` path.